-Minor disturbance was recorded at a number of monitoring sites.
+Minor disturbance was recorded at several monitoring sites.
 These are detailed in Appendix A, however, the following key observations are noted below:

-- Similar to the 2021 monitoring, minor scouring of creek bank was recorded at MP 18, MP 17 within a gully to the west of the quarry.
-This is likely the result of high rainfall events during the preceding months and may have removed several of Asperula asthenes individuals growing on the creek banks. - Past clearing at MP 12 is beginning to show signs of regeneration, despite continued maintenance of the accessway.
-The stockpiled timber of removed trees may have impacted several Grevillea parviflora individuals that were not observed in 2022. - Moderate levels of dust were observed on foliage (see Photo 1) and on the ground at several monitoring sites along the boundaries of quarry operations.
-Dust levels remain relatively similar to the previous survey period, as such monitoring of this disturbance should be continued in future years to assess any potential influence on remnant vegetation. - Evidence of sedimentation and erosion has been observed in a few locations around the extent of the quarry along the south eastern edge of the extraction area and along the western side of the haul road into the Karuah Quarries Conservation Area (Photo 2).
+- Heavy Lantana camara var. camara (Lantana) infestation remains at MP2 with small increases compared to 2022 monitoring. - Heavy rainfall occurring in 2022 at MP 4 had previously removed leaf litter and likely some Asperula asthenes individuals.
+Dense leaf litter has since returned to the monitoring point in 2023. - Past clearing at MP 12 is beginning to show signs of regeneration, despite continued maintenance of the accessway.
+The stockpiled timber of removed trees may have impacted several Grevillea parviflora individuals that were not observed in 2023. - Polluted creek water from quarry operations likely initiated by rainfall runoff at MP6 and MP17. - Similar to the 2022 monitoring, minor scouring of creek bank was recorded at MP18, MP17 within a gully to the west of the quarry.
+This is likely the result of high rainfall events during 2021 that contributed to the removed several of Asperula asthenes individuals growing on the creek banks. - High levels of dust were observed on foliage (see Photo 1) and on the ground at several monitoring sites along the boundaries of quarry operations.
+Dust levels have increased compared to previous years and remnant vegetation is deteriorating.
+Monitoring of this disturbance should be continued to assess further impact on remnant vegetation. - Evidence of sedimentation and erosion has been observed in a few locations including MP14, and around the extent of the quarry along the south eastern edge of the extraction area and along the western side of the haul road into the Karuah Quarries Conservation Area (Photo 2, Photo 3 and Photo 4